DICOM to STL? Patient-specific printable 3D models

 Printable 3D models of brain aneurysm – steps

 The task was to automatically connect the inflows and outflows of a segmented 3D model of a brain aneurysm to points in well-defined location 3D space to produce a physical 3D printable model.
 We began by calculating the model’s centerlines, which provided us with information about the presented mesh, such as diameters along the centerline points.
 The mesh was then divided into separate branches so that we could determine which part of the mesh was an aneurysm and which part was a model ending.
-Then we proceed to the automatic connection optimization phase, where we decided which point to use for cutting the branch and connecting it to the 3D point in space.
-Finally, we cut the branches and connected them seamlessly.
-Read more
+Then we proceeded to the automatic connection optimization phase, where we decided which point to use for cutting the branch and connecting it to the 3D point in space.
+As a result, we successfully created automatic and seamless connections for the brain aneurysm mesh.

 In another step we used all the previously developed algorithms and faced the challenge of creating walls around the 3D model that had a pre-set thickness over the entire volume, without changing the anatomy relative to the initial model, to ensure the mechanical properties of the resulting printout – all that in a fully automated manner.
 The process had to provide a certain target shape for further tight placement in the physical flow simulator as well.
-Read more
+Discover more about the challenge of optimizing connections between the vessel model and 3D printable models.

 Finally, our client received an automated solution to solve complex problems that would have previously required sophisticated CAD tools and a qualified technician.